5 Design Principles To Instantly Boost The Conversion Rate Of Your Website

 2. Use Color Theory and Contrast Psychology

 But random testing is something that doesn’t really give much conversion lift.
-So when you want to find the perfect button color for your call-to-action, it is best that you consider the “feel” that each color conveys and then test it with a valid hypothesis.
-The following infographic from Kissmetrics is super helpful to decide the best colors for your call-to-action AB tests:
+So when you want to find the perfect button color for your call-to-action, it is best that you consider the “emotion” that each color conveys and then test it with a valid hypothesis.
+The following infographic from Kissmetrics is super helpful to decide the best colors for your call-to-action A/B tests: